gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 We've already said that **the mercs can try to set up ambushes and traps** and, since they have the resources, they can be as complex and expensive as you want with spy drones, sensors, gyrojets, snipers, automatic position weapons, whatever you want, but **always with a way to evade or escape from them**.

-\sp

 Think that the money that the contract costs will determine the resources of the merchants that will intervene in the delivery.

-But your mensakas will also be able to play that game, but with much fewer resources and in a much simpler way.
+But your messengers will also be able to play that game, but with much fewer resources and in a much simpler way.
 We talk about ball bearings, homemade explosives and heavy things falling from the sky.

 **The traps are going to need equipment** and the more complex they are, the more equipment you will need and the more people working on them.
 A simple trap can be to take out the bottle of lube while running and spray it on the ground to make your pursuers slip.

+\sp

 A more complex trap could be that one messenger empties a bottle of flammable liquid under a car and another ties a flare to the car door so that it lights up when the door is opened and lights everything up.